-Selection of the uniforms is the prerogative of the student body with the approval of School of Nursing administration.
+Selection of the uniforms or items that bear the school emblem are at the prerogative of the student body with the approval of School of Nursing administration.
 As such, the responsibility for maintaining the uniform standard is the joint responsibility of the total student body as well as the Faculty Organization.